Locations

 Impact:

 A well-calibrated Azure commitment ensures you pay for actual needs at the best rate.
-If a company had $500K of Azure services left unused each year from over-commitment, lowering the commitment in the new EA directly saves that $500K annually.
+If a company has $ 500,000 of Azure services left unused each year due to over-commitment, lowering the commitment in the new EA directly saves that $ 500,000 annually.

 Alternatively, increasing the commitment in line with growth but getting a 5% better discount on $2M of Azure spend saves $100K/year versus no discount on pay-as-you-go rates.
-In short, aligning contract terms to usage optimizes spend efficiency and prevents waste and surprise overage costs.
+In short, aligning contract terms with usage optimizes spending efficiency and prevents waste and unexpected overage costs.

 Action: